-education firm training clients such as the Harvard Business School faculty and executives at General Electric, Pillsbury, and Perdue Farms in using decision support technology.
+He has a strong background in education, having served as vice president of an executive-education firm training clients such as the Harvard Business School faculty and executives at General Electric, Pillsbury, and Perdue Farms in using decision support technology.
 As Senior Vice President at a higher education consulting firm, he consulted with such clients as Boston College, Harvard University, Bellarmine University, Hofstra University, Calvin College, Simmons College, and UCLA.
 The Association of Governing Boards of Universities and Colleges has adopted his refinements to traditional strategic planning as best practice for its 1,900 member organizations and 40,000 individual members.
 He also served as Vice President for Enrollment, Marketing, and Strategic Planning at Wheelock College in Boston, now a part of Boston University, where he helped create an M.S. degree program in Organizational Leadership.
-He also helped update Boston University’s M.S. degree in Science Communication.
+He also helped update Boston University’s M.S. degree program in Science Communication.

-He lives in Amherst NH where he has served as selectman and implemented a very successful municipal governance process for the town.
-He has also served on Ways & Means, Capital Improvements Planning, and the Superintendent of School’s strategic planning committees. (email@example.com)
+He lives in Amherst NH where, as a selectman, he helped implement a municipal governance program that has served the town well for over a decade.
+He has also served on the Amherst Ways & Means, Amherst School Board Ways & Means, and Capital Improvements Planning Committees; the Amherst Planning Board; and the Superintendent of School’s planning committees.

 were the building blocks of her professional life, enabling her to become a credible and respected consultant.